google/flatbuffers/docs/source/CppUsage.md

 (see the schema documentation for some specifics on the JSON format accepted).

+Schema evolution compatibility for the JSON format follows the same rules as the binary format (JSON formatted data will be forwards/backwards compatible with schemas that evolve in a compatible way).

 There are two ways to use text formats:

 #### Using the compiler as a conversion tool